twbs/bootstrap/CONTRIBUTING.md

 - `browser bug` - Issues that are reported to us, but actually are the result of a browser-specific bug.
 These are diagnosed with reduced test cases and result in an issue opened on that browser's own bug tracker.
 - `confirmed` - Issues that have been confirmed with a reduced test case and identify a bug in Bootstrap.
-- `css` - Issues stemming from our compiled CSS or source Less files.
+- `css` - Issues stemming from our compiled CSS or source Sass files.
 - `docs` - Issues for improving or updating our documentation.
 - `examples` - Issues involving the example templates included in our docs.
 - `feature` - Issues asking for a new feature to be added, or an existing one to be extended or modified.
 New features require a minor version bump (e.g., `v3.0.0` to `v3.1.0`).